 The woman in this photo appears to be clutching a book or perhaps a handbag.
 She appears to be dressed in twenties or thirties-period clothing… is she wearing a bonnet?

 Interesting.
 Although this lighthouse has a spiral staircase inside, there is a ladder propped up on the exterior in this shot.
+I don’t have an explanation for that.
+Perhaps they were painting the stairs inside?
+Please comment if you know.

 To see photos from my trip to Split Rock in 2012, click here.